 If the applicant is granted the fellowship, he or she will be expected to submit a proof (picture) of the event or work done and a short statement on how funds were used for publication on a website commemorating the fellowship.

 The Frank Sturm Memorial Fellowship will be granted every year.
 Applications for this fellowship will be submitted from December to January.
-The selection process will take place in February to March in order to present the fellowship in April at the Graduate School Award Ceremony.
+The selection process will take place in February to March in order to present the fellowship in April at the Graduate School Awards Ceremony.
 The money will be available for one full calendar year from the date the fellowship is granted.
 There will also be a commemorative honor plaque on which the name of the winner will be engraved each year and will be displayed in Hargis Hall.

 The amount awarded will be $1000.00 every year.